debiai/docs/documentation/dashboard/algoProviders/README.md

 ![add](./algo_providers_menu_4.png)

-Fill the inputs and click on the "Run" button.
+Fill the inputs and click on the "Run" button:

+![add](./algo_providers_menu_5.png)

 The algorithm will be run and the results will be available in the "Experiments" tab:

-![add](./algo_providers_menu_5.png)

 In the "Experiments" tab, you can see the results of the algorithm and you can add them to the analysis dashboard data as a new column: